Post-Valentine’s Day Reflections: Evaluating Your Brand Relationships

 - 4 min read

 Valentine’s Day is loud about love.
-February 15th is quieter… and honestly more interesting.
+February 15th is quieter—and honestly, more interesting.

-Because post-Valentine’s isn’t just chocolate wrappers and receipts.
+Because post-Valentine’s isn’t just about chocolate wrappers and receipts.
 It’s that little emotional hangover where you realize: some choices felt cute in the moment… and then didn’t.

 Not because they’re “bad” people.
 But because modern shopping is built for speed:

-quick taps
+Quick taps

-quick dopamine
+Quick dopamine

-quick “add to cart”
+Quick “add to cart”

-and quick forgetting
+And quick forgetting

 How to Evaluate Unethical Brands